The Institution for Surveyors Victoria enjoys a rich heritage – while also keeping an eye on the future success of the profession.

 Matthew is a member of the Institution of Surveyors Victoria and joined the Board in 2013.
 Away from work, Matt enjoys his family life with his wife and kids.
 In his spare time Matt can be found working on his house or camping.

-DOUG GOW (IMMEDIATE PAST PRESIDENT)
+TOM CHAMPION (IMMEDIATE PAST PRESIDENT)

 Prior to commencing his own business, Doug had a range of project experience, including Road and Freeway Construction in Wodonga and Papua New Guinea, large construction buildings for a Paper Mill in Albury and Australian Animal Heath Laboratories in Geelong.